ampproject/amphtml/extensions/amp-form/amp-form.md

   </form>
  ```

- If the form is submitted successfully it will return a JSON response similar to the following:
+ When the form is submitted successfully it will return a JSON response similar to the following:

 ```json
 {